Summer Road Preservation

 Emulsified oil and finely crushed aggregate are premixed on a truck and then applied to the road surface.

-This treatment requires the road be closed for one day to allow curing before it can reopen to traffic.
+This treatment requires closing the road for one day to allow curing before the road can reopen to traffic.

 Rubberized asphalt cape seal